Azure/ResourceModules/docs/wiki/The library - Module design.md

 > - Deployment of the KeyVault module and 2 Secrets: Results in 1 `PID` deployment for the KeyVault (and none for the secrets)
 > - Deployment of the Secret module: Results in 1 `PID` deployment for the Secret

-This resource enables the team responsible for CARML to query the number of deployments of a given template from Azure - and as such get insights into its adoption.
+This resource enables the CARML product team to query the number of deployments of a given template from Azure - and as such, get insights into its adoption.

 When using CARML's CI environment you can enable/disable this deployment by switching the `enableDefaultTelemetry` setting in the `settings.json` file in the repository's root.
 This value is automatically injected into each individual deployment that is performed as part of the environment's pipeline.